SailendraDarbha94/amplify-dentistry/README.md

 enough is wnough
 changing the name first
 Then, run npm install

-changes coming soon
+then i will not do anything... what is wrong with me changes coming soon

 need to make static pages independent of chatGPT